daed5/serpmaster/Google Autocomplete API/README.md

 - JavaScript rendering

-# How to Set Up and Use This Google Autocomplete API?
+# How to Get Started With This Google Autocomplete API

-To get started with this Google scraper, head to our pricing page and pick a plan.
+To get started with our Google Autocomplete API, head to our [pricing page](https://serpmaster.com/pricing) and pick a plan.
 We’ll then send you your authentication details and you’ll be able to make your first request.

 For more information on using this Google Auto Complete API, take a look at our [documentation.](https://docs.serpmaster.com/docs/google-autocomplete-api)